neam/vagrant-docker-local-dev-vm/README.md

 Open up a terminal window and cd into the same directory as this readme file.

-Optionally, set environment variables (see "Configuration" below) to customize the local set-up.

 Run the following scripts:

     scripts/setup/generate-host-vm-vagrant-config.sh